ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/README.md

 ## Github Repository for
 # Seasonal activities of the phyllosphere microbiome of perennial crops

-## by Adina C. Howe, Nejc Stopnisek, Shane K. Dooley, Fan M. Yang, Keara L. Grady, and Ashley Shade
+## by Adina Howe, Nejc Stopnisek, Shane K. Dooley, Fan Yang, Keara L. Grady, and Ashley Shade

-<i>This work is a preprint.</i>
+<i>This work is published.</i>

 ### Data